Merkoba/Hue/installation.md

 >Failure to authenticate will result in a temporary ban to avoid abuse.

+"no_log_messages" (boolean)
+>If true, the server will not send the log messages on join, which can save some bandwidth.

-"no_message_log" (boolean)
+"no_message_board_posts" (boolean)
->If true, the server will not send the message log on join, which can save some bandwidth.
+>If true, the server will not send the message board posts on join, which can save some bandwidth.

+"no_userlist" (boolean)
+>If true, the server will not send the userlist on join, which can save some bandwidth.